lvlivingston/goalkr/README.md

 ---
 ### **Wireframes of your game**
-The minimum viable product (MVP) goal is for the user interface to show basic CSS in order for a functional OKR tool to be utilized.
+The minimum viable product (MVP) goal is a functional OKR tool with basic CSS styling.

 ###### Starting Screen
 ![Landing Screen](./images/LandingPageWireframe.png)